trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 })(window, window.jQuery, window.moment);
 {% endhighlight %}

-This will output any incidents in the last 10 days or 'No incidents reported'.
 Adding/updating a post in git or on CloudCannon will add it to our status page.
-Alternatively this could be implementing using a Jekyll plugin in combination with a daily compile.
+Alternatively, recent incidents could be implementing using a Jekyll plugin and a daily compile.

 ![Displaying the incidents](/img/blog/status-page/incidents.png){: .screenshot srcset="/img/blog/status-page/incidents.png 800w, /img/blog/status-page/incidents@2x.png 1600w"}

-### Metrics Graphs with Uptime robot
+### Metrics Graphs with Uptimerobot

-CloudCannon uses Uptimerobot internally for monitoring so it was the obvious choice for our status page.
-They provide a JavaScript API for obtaining response time and uptime data.
+Response time graphs often show the performance and reliability of a system.
+CloudCannon uses Uptimerobot internally for monitoring.
+For every service we want to track, we create a monitor on Uptimerobot which pings the service on a regular interval.

-Uptimerobot splits each ping service into a monitor.
-To use the JavaScript API we need a read key per monitor.
+Uptimerobt provide a JavaScript API for obtaining response time and uptime data.
+For each monitor we need to obtain its read key.
 There is an option to use a global key but that should be avoided as it gives control of your account.
-We opted to created new monitors for our status page as the data attached to a monitor was also shared including data on external integrations.
+We opted to created separate monitors for our status page as the data attached to a monitor.
+This data includes information on our external integrations.

 #### Managing monitors with collections